 Dress for the weather and wear proper equipment.

 It is best to check for a local weather report before giving the ‘go’ signal for your child to head outdoors.
-Check for the possibility of extreme heat, rain, thunderstorms, and other dangers.
-Dress children in clothing that is appropriate and comfortable on a long day of outdoor play.
-Let them use comfortable use that properly fitted, loose-fitting shirts, and weather-appropriate shorts.
+Check for the possibility of extreme heat, rain, thunderstorms, and other dangers—dress children in clothing that is appropriate and comfortable on a long day of outdoor play—properly fitted, loose-fitting shirts, and weather-appropriate shorts.

 Outdoor play often involves sports, bicycles, and other games that may require special safety equipment.
 Use of helmets, wrist guards, and knee and elbow pads are necessary.
 Make sure to have the proper equipment on hand and make sure it is in good working condition.